SIHLE-MTSHALI/DishDabble/README.md

 As with any project, there's always room for improvement.
 Here are some areas we're considering for future updates:

-1. Implement a rating system for recipes
+1. Implement a rating system for recipes-Done.
 2. Add a meal planning feature for weekly recipe organization
 3. Integrate with external APIs for nutritional information and ingredient substitutions
 4. Implement a recommendation system based on user preferences and browsing history